healthylaife/MIMIC-IV-Data-Pipeline/README.md

 - **mainPipeline.ipynb**, contains sequential code blocks to extract, preprocess, model and train MIMIC-IV EHR data.
 - Follow each code bloack and read intructions give just before each code block to run code block.
 - Follow the exact file paths and filenames given in instructions for each code block to run the pipeline.
-- For evaluation module, clear instructions are provided on how to use it as a standalone module.
+- For evaluation module, clear instructions are provided on how to use it as a standalone module